Coconut Macaroons are sweet, chewy, chocolate-dipped coconut cookies that come together fast and taste like they’re straight from a bakery.

 Instructions

-• Preheat oven to 350°F. Line 2 large sheet pans with parchment paper or a silicone liner and set aside.
+• Heat oven to 350°F. Line two large sheet pans with parchment paper or silicone baking mats.

-• Place cookies on the prepared sheet pans, 1 inch apart.
-Bake for 11–14 minutes or until coconut is lightly toasted on top and bottoms are a very light brown.
-Don’t overbake!
-Remove from oven and allow to cool on the pan for 5 minutes before gently moving them with a metal spatula to a cooling rack.
+• Arrange on prepared pans, spaced 1 inch apart.
+Bake 10–14 minutes or until the tops are lightly toasted and the bottoms are pale golden.
+Watch closely; they can brown quickly.
+Remove from oven and cool on the pan for 5 minutes, then transfer to a cooling rack.

-• Generously dip the base of each cooled cookie in the remaining melted chocolate; transfer dipped cookies back to the parchment-paper-lined trays.
-Use scissors to cut a tiny tip off the plastic bag with the remaining melted chocolate and drizzle that chocolate over the cookies.
-Allow to set at room temperature.
+• Dip the base of each cookie in the remaining melted chocolate and place on parchment.
+Snip a tiny corner off the plastic bag and drizzle chocolate over the tops.
+Let chocolate set at room temperature.

 Recipe Notes

-Note 3: The cookie scoop gets sticky, so spray it with cooking spray or use a spoon to help release the dough.
-Leave cookies as is for a rustic look or roll by hand for a neater shape.
+Note 3: The mixture is sticky.
+Spray your scoop with cooking spray or help release the dough.
+Leave them rustic or roll balls gently by hand for a neater shape.

-Storage: These cookies will stay fresh, tightly covered, at room temperature for up to 3 days or in an airtight container in the fridge for 5–7 days.
-I like them best within 1–2 days.
-These cookies freeze and defrost well without the chocolate: Place the cookies on a sheet pan in the freezer, freeze until solid, then transfer to an airtight freezer bag or container.
-Freeze for up to 2 months.
+Storage: Store tightly covered at room temperature for up to 3 days or in the fridge for 5–7 days (best within 1–2 days).
+To freeze (without chocolate): Freeze baked cookies on a sheet pan until solid.
+Transfer to an airtight freezer bag or container and freeze up to 2 months.
+Thaw at room temperature.

 Nutrition